wangamb0212/student_test_2024_fall/README.md

 ## Task 4: Report your work and submission

 Organizing and communicating your work with others is essential to your success in conducting reproducible computational research.
-After you have completed all the tasks above, please make a tarball of the markdown file and two (or three) notebooks and email it to `rd2972@cumc.columbia.edu` for us to review.
+After you have completed all the tasks above, please make a tarball of the markdown file and two notebooks and email it to `rd2972@cumc.columbia.edu` for us to review.
 Please make the email title as "Complex Traits Research Assistant Application: Exercise Submission".